 We return now to the topic of foresight practice challenges introduced in Chapter 1.
 Then we look at a few common foresight biases and practice mistakes.
 Next we consider a few social roles some future thinkers engage in that are usually unhelpful and problematic.
 Avoiding these roles most of the time, and helping your colleagues do the same, is usually a good thing, for yourself and for the profession.
 Finally we’ll outline some attributes of Big Foresight, a name we give for the digital, data-rich, open, global, acceleration-aware, and evo devo informed version of our field that will continue its journey of emergence in coming decades.
 We’ll conclude by asking how we can keep prioritizing and growing the breadth and quality of our vision, and that of our clients.

 You may recall the starter list of personal practice challenges introduced in Chapter 1.
 These were:

 - Valuing Probabilistic Foresight

 - Being Quantitative and Scientific

 - Knowing the History of Foresight

 - Creating Progress Stories

 - Navigating Human Psychology

 - Maintaining Intelligent Optimism

 These are a sample of important issues that all practitioners must confront in doing good work.
 We’ll now consider a small set of community practice challenges.
-A significant number of us us will have to do better with these challenges in order for the foresight field to to keep growing and professionalizing.
+A significant number of us will have to do better with these challenges in order for the foresight field to keep growing and professionalizing.
 As in Chapter 1, we’ve introduced these challenges in a way that encourages you to take a universal as well as a personal, organizational, and global approach to your work.